darksquarewave/PGM/README.md

-# Probabilistc Graphical Models for Java
+# Probabilistic Graphical Models for Java